Kong Konnect Observability and Analytics with Dynatrace

 Kong Konnect and Dynatrace integration

-For observability, the OpenTelemetry plugin propagates traces, metrics, and logs to any OpenTelemetry compatible server.
+For observability, Kong provides the OpenTelemetry plugin to propagate traces, Logging plugins to externalize transactional logs and the Prometheus plugin to produce metrics to any OpenTelemetry compatible server.
 Below is a reference to the architectural layers of an application using Kong and how it might be observed with a combination of OpenTelemetry and Dynatrace.

 The Dynatrace distribution of the OpenTelemetry Collector is a customized Collector build tailored for typical use cases in a Dynatrace context and comes with support coverage.
-In the diagram above, an OpenTelemetry Collector receives all observability data originating through the Kong Gateway OpenTelemetry plugin and any other application you have in your environment.
-In turn, the Collector exports the data to a Dynatrace tenant which handles dashboards, alerts, etc.
+In the diagram above, an OpenTelemetry Collector receives all observability data originating through the Kong Gateway plugins and any other application you have in your environment.
+In turn, the Collector exports the data to Dynatrace unified end-to-end observability platform, which handles dashboards, alerts, analytics, automation, etc.

 Dynatrace also provides capabilities that capture full visibility of how your users experience transactions across web and mobile as well as components to monitor platforms like Kubernetes and databases.